 When you learn how to run Facebook ads for local business owners, you’re helping them strategize and grow their business.

 Sounds like a side hustle you’re interested in?
-I teamed up with my friend Mike Yanda (lawyer turned digital marketer who’s now bringing in $30k/month) and created the Facebook Side Hustle Course to help others start on one of the best side hustle ideas of 2019.
+I teamed up with my friend Mike Yanda (lawyer turned digital marketer who’s now bringing in $30k/month) and created the Facebook Side Hustle Course to help others start one of the best side hustle ideas of 2020.

 For more high-earning side hustle ideas, read Best Side Hustles to Make an Extra $1,000-$2,000 Per Month.